plone/ansible-playbook/docs/preparing.rst

 Local setup
 ^^^^^^^^^^^

 On your local machine (the one from which you're controlling the remote server), you will need a recent copy of Ansible. `docs.ansible.com <http://docs.ansible.com/intro_installation.html>`_ has thorough installation instructions.
 We will be testing with release versions of Ansible, so don't feel a need to track Ansible development.
+(Note: don't us your OS package manager to install Ansible; you may get an unusably out-of-date version.)

 Ansible's only dependency is a recent version of Python 2.6 or later.